 As HOA accounting specialists, we often get questions about the differences in cash and accrual accounting systems.
 If you’re not familiar with accounting methods, this topic is a great place to start learning.
 Currently, both cash and accrual accounting methods are widely used by community associations.
 In some states, however, corporations (including community associations) are required by law to utilize an accrual accounting system.

 The basic differences between cash and accrual accounting methods can be explained in the following manner:

-Not many people still use a checkbook, but think back.
+Not many people still use a checkbook but think back.
 A checkbook is a good example of a cash accounting system.
-That is, you don’t record income until money is deposited into your account.
+That is, you don’t record income until you receive the money in your account.
 Likewise, you don’t debit your checkbook until you write the check or make payment.
-The advantage to this system is in its simplicity; most people are familiar with this method and therefore are more comfortable using it.
+The advantage of this system is its simplicity.
+Most people are familiar with this method and, therefore, are more comfortable using it.

 At Clark Simson Miller, we proudly utilize accrual accounting for all of our associations and management companies.
 Our proprietary software generates custom financial reports that make it easy for board members and homeowners alike to determine the association’s financial health.
 If your association or management company has been considering or actively pursuing a solution for your accounting needs, we encourage you to contact us.
-We will be glad to consult with you to determine if our accounting services are a good fit for your community or firm.
+We’d be happy to consult with you to determine if our accounting services can address your community’s needs.